 What type of sheen gels have?

-A Glossy gel is used to add more shine to the already glossy acrylic paints.
+A glossy gel is used to add more shine to the already glossy acrylic paints.
 Mixing glossy gel to acrylic paint will give little to some transparency, depending upon how many layers you have applied.

-Matte gel, when added to the acrylic paints, layers become more opaque and less transparent.
+A matte gel, when added to the acrylic paints, layers become more opaque and less transparent.
 So depending upon the requirement, one can choose the type of sheen.